How to decline an inheritance and its consequences

 How to Decline an Inheritance?

-When declining an inheritance, specific requirements must be met, an irrevocable and unqualified refusal to accept the assets in writing must be made.
+When declining an inheritance, specific requirements must be met.
+To decline effectively, one must make a written irrevocable and unqualified refusal to accept the assets.
 The notice of refusal must be presented either to the person one will inherit while they are still alive or, after the decedent has passed away, to another beneficiary, estate administrator, executor of will or contingent beneficiary.
 Normally, declination is done by accepting the validity of the will or presenting aforementioned notice of declination.

 Effective Declination Helps to Avoid Inheritance Tax